Hultan/chessImager/readme.md

       }
    }
 ```
-See the example `examples/other.go` for how to use a background board image, instead of the default board:
+See [examples/other.go](examples/other.go) for how to use a background board image, instead of the default board:

 <img src="examples/other.png" alt="drawing" width="294"/>